hashicorp/design-system/wiki/Website-Doc-styling-and-components.md

 ### Other components

-There are also other components, used only in very specific context or pages.
+There are also other components, used only in very specific contexts or pages.
 We can't list them all, so look inside the [`website/app/components/doc`](https://github.com/hashicorp/design-system/tree/main/website/app/components/doc/) folder for more details about their code implementation and their APIs, and search in the actual code of the documentation pages for how they are used.